henryavila/laravel-nova-email-tracking/README.md

 ### Mailable

-When creating a new Mailable, overwrite the Base Mailable Class with `HenryAvila\EmailTracking\Mail\TrackableMail`
+When creating a new Mailable, overwrite the Base Mailable Class with `HenryAvila\LaravelNovaEmailTracking\Mail\TrackableMail`

 This default code: